 Things to Keep in Mind before Getting an Add-on Credit Card

-Secondly, you should ask your bank about the terms and conditions related to the add-on cards you are taking.
-If you are taking under the no annual fee offer, you should not have to pay any fees in the first year but you must ask the bank whether it is a one-time offer or the card is free for lifetime.
+- You should ask your bank about the terms and conditions related to the add-on cards you are taking.
+If you are taking under the no annual fee offer, you should not have to pay any fees in the first year but you must ask the bank whether it is a one-time offer or the card is free for a lifetime.
 Also, confirm any other fees and charges associated with the supplementary cards.

-Like any other offer, a number of terms and conditions will be involved when you take an add-on credit card.
-It is better to ask questions in advance and clarify everything than regretting later.
+- Like any other offer, a number of terms and conditions will be involved when you take an add-on credit card.
+It is better to ask questions in advance and clarify everything than regret later.